dtonhofer/wild_block_device_filler/README.md

 ## How to deploy

    * Make sure the `lsblk(8)` tool exists on your machine.
    * Put the single Perl script wherever you prefer.
+Make it executable.
    * Make sure needed Perl modules have been installed.

 Non-core Perl modules that you need are: